Raigyo/nest-js-todo/README.md

 Interface is a structure that defines the contract in your application.
 It defines the syntax for classes to follow.
 Classes that are derived from an interface must follow the structure provided by their interface.

+TypeScript interfaces are used for type-checking and defining the types of data that can be passed to a controller or a Nest service.

 The TypeScript compiler does not convert interface to JavaScript.
 It uses interface for type checking.
 This is also known as "duck typing" or "structural subtyping".

 Ex: